mehulagg/gitlab/doc/user/application_security/index.md

 ![Linked issue in the group security dashboard](img/issue.png)

+### Creating a Jira issue for a vulnerability

+You can create a Jira issue for a vulnerability by visiting the vulnerability's page and clicking **Create issue**, which you can find in the **Related issues** section.

+This creates an issue in the linked Jira project, with the **Summary** and **Description** fields prepopulated.
+After the issue is created, you are redirected to it so you can edit, assign, or comment on it.

+Upon returning to the group security dashboard, the vulnerability now has an associated issue next to the name.

 ### Automatic remediation for vulnerabilities

 > [Introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/5656) in [GitLab Ultimate](https://about.gitlab.com/pricing/) 11.7.

 Some vulnerabilities can be fixed by applying the solution that GitLab automatically generates.
 Although the feature name is Automatic Remediation, this feature is also commonly called Auto-Remediation, Auto Remediation, or Suggested Solutions.
 The following scanners are supported:

 - [Dependency Scanning](dependency_scanning/index.md):
   Automatic Patch creation is only available for Node.js projects managed with